dotnet/dotNext/docs/index.md

 # DotNext.Reflection
 <a href="https://www.nuget.org/packages/dotnext.reflection/absoluteLatest"><img src="https://img.shields.io/nuget/vpre/dotnext.reflection.svg?logo=NuGet"></a>  ![Downloads](https://img.shields.io/nuget/dt/dotnext.reflection.svg)<br/>
 .NET Reflection is slow because relies on late-bound calls when every actual argument should be validated.
 There is alternative approach: dynamic code generation optimized for every member call.
-Reflection library from .NEXT family provides provides fully-featured fast reflection using dynamic code generation.
+Reflection library from .NEXT family provides fully-featured fast reflection using dynamic code generation.
 Invocation cost is comparable to direct call.
 Check [Benchmarks](benchmarks.md) to see how it is fast.

 > [!IMPORTANT]
 > `DotNext.Reflection` library doesn't receive new features anymore and will be deprecated soon.
 See [this post](https://github.com/dotnet/dotNext/discussions/142) for more information.